stac-utils/stac-api-benchmark/README.rst

   want to run a quicker test with a few queries rather than the thousands in each of the features tests
 - **--num-random** - The number of random queries to run.
 - **--verbosity** - DEBUG, INFO, WARNING, ERROR, or CRITICAL to set the level of logging that will be in the output
+- **--timeout** - Amount of time (in seconds) to run searches before considering them to have timed out

 Contributing
 ------------